aquasecurity/starboard/docs/operator/installation/helm.md

 To address shortcomings of [static YAML manifests](./kubectl.md) we provide the Helm chart to deploy the Starboard Operator.
 The Helm chart supports all [Install Modes](./../configuration.md#install-modes).

-As an example, let's install the operator in the `starboard-system` namespace and configure it to watch the `default`
+As an example, let's install the operator in the `starboard-system` namespace and configure it to select all namespaces, except `kube-system` and `starboard-system`:
-namespaces:

 1. Clone the chart directory:
    ```